thaynnara007/ArtForAll-Frontend/README.md

 - allows a user to register how many arts they want to ( it will be saved on the data base (mongoDB and firebase ))
 - allows a user to see details about all of the arts that they had registered( comunication between brothers components )
 - allows a user to search for one of their arts, in the search field at their profile(comunication between brothers components )
-- allows a user to do logout from the site
+- allows a user to logout from the site

 ---